Our closed up homes during the chilly flu season makes them virtual incubators of germs and viruses.

 Talk about under-rated!
 Hand-washing is the single most effective means we have for preventing the spread of viruses and germs.

-Remind them that for hand-washing to be effective, they
+Remind them that for hand hygiene to be effective, they

-This is especially important if you have a baby at home or someone with a weak immune system.
+This is especially important if you have a baby at home, or someone with a weak immune system.

 When drying, choose the machine's hottest

 setting.
 It's the best way to kill germs.